The Future Eve

 The Future Eve (also translated as Tomorrow's Eve and The Eve of the Future; L'Ève future) is a symbolist science fiction novel by the French author Auguste Villiers de l'Isle-Adam.
-Begun in 1878 and originally published in 1886, the novel is known for popularizing the term "Android".
+Begun in 1878 and originally published in 1880 as L'Ève nouvelle, the novel is known for popularizing the term "Android".

 Plot

 Villiers opens the novel with his main character, a fictionalized Thomas Edison, contemplating the effects of his inventions on the world and the tragedy that they were not available until he invented them.
 Interrupted in his reverie, Edison receives a message from his friend Lord Ewald, who saved his life some years before and to whom he feels indebted.

 When Ewald calls, he reveals that he is close to suicide because of his fiancée, Miss Alicia Clary.
 Alicia is described as being physically perfect but emotionally and intellectually empty.
 She will say whatever she believes others want to hear.
 Far from having any ambition or goals of her own, she lives her life based on what she believes is expected of her.
 Ewald describes his frustration with the disparity between her appearance and her self and confides that though he can have no other, she is so hopeless that he has resolved to kill himself.

 Edison replies by offering to construct for Ewald a machine-woman in the form of Alicia but without any of her bothersome personality.
 He shows Ewald the prototype of the Android, named Hadaly, and Ewald is intrigued and accepts Edison's offer.
 Edison reveals that he has invited Alicia to his residence at Menlo Park in order to set the process in motion.
 He then explains to the still somewhat doubtful Ewald how he will interact with the Android and how natural it will all feel.